 June to January tend to be wetter and advice generally when visiting the Caribbean is to avoid the hurricane season which officially runs from July to November.”

 No matter what your budget and accommodation style, there is a lot of choice in St Lucia.
 I prefer staying in locally owned places rather than big chain hotels.
 On this visit, I also chose mostly self-catering to keep the costs down.

-Be aware that most international flights will arrive into Hewanorra Airport which is located in the south.
+Be aware that most international flights will arrive at Hewanorra Airport which is located in the south.
 Transport can be expensive to get to and from the airport so bear this in mind when you are deciding on where to stay.
 Here are a few options to give you an idea of the prices of transfers from Vieux Fort in St Lucia:

 I started in Rodney Bay where I eventually stayed in 2 properties, both within an easy walk to Reduit Beach.
 The first was the excellent Coco Palm which I would thoroughly recommend.
 It seemed to cater more for the independent-spirited traveller.
 In addition, check out Bay Gardens Hotel.
 It’s not on the beach (15-20 minute walk) but has a shuttle to its sister hotel (Bay Gardens Beach Resort) where you can use all the facilities and sunbeds for free.
 For real luxury, I heard that Windjammer in Gros Islet is one of the best resorts on the island.

 If you would prefer to stay closer to the Pitons and want to treat yourself, the Viceroy Resort on Sugar Beach is a fantastic location.
 And on the other side of Soufriere, also with amazing views is Anse Chastanet and it’s even more exclusive sister property Jade Mountain.
 If you are looking for something in a more budget price range, with self-catering facilities, then I enjoyed my stays at both Frenz and Diamondview Apartments in Soufriere.